How to Get the Equity Out of Your Home: Comparing the Options

 When do homeowners typically reach out to Truehold?

 You don’t want to take out a loan.
-Truehold's Sale-Leaseback is not a loan or debt.
-We purchase your home, and you access all your equity as soon as the transaction is complete.
+Truehold's sell and stay transaction is not a loan or debt.
+You sell your home and access your equity as soon as the transaction is complete.

 You want to unlock all of your home equity.
 Unlike other options, you can unlock your home equity, all at once.
 Use it to pay off debt, diversify investments, cover healthcare costs, etc.

 You don’t want to pass debt along to your children or grandchildren.
-Since a sale-leaseback requires borrowing no money, you won’t leave your family with a financial burden if something happens to you.
+Since a sell and stay transaction requires borrowing no money, you won’t leave your family with a financial burden if something happens to you.

 You want to simplify life at home.
 By paying only for utilities and monthly rent, you consolidate housing expenses and decrease maintenance effort.